RT-Thread/RT-AK/README_en.md

 **`RT-AK`: `RT-Thread AI Kit`**

-`RT-AK` is AI toolkit for RT-Thread RTOS, which makes it possible to deploy the AI model into a RT-Thread project, by just one command.
+`RT-AK` is AI toolkit for RT-Thread RTOS, which makes it possible to just-one-command deploy the AI model into a RT-Thread project.

 `RT-AK` not only provides `API` to support application development, but also takes advantage of the target platform facility for better performance.

-With `RT-AK`, it requires just one command to deploy an `AI` model, like this:
+With `RT-AK`, it requires just one command to integrage an `AI` model into RT-Thread application project, like this:

 ```bash
 $ python aitools.py --model xxx...
 ```

-For more details, please refer [./RT-AK/README.md](./RT-AK/README.md) and [Quick Start](./RT-AK/documents/RT-AK%20Quick%20Start.md).
+For more details, please refer [RT-AK README.md](./RT-AK/README_en.md) and [Quick Start](./RT-AK/documents/RT-AK%20Quick%20Start.md).

 ---

-**We focus on make it easy to land AI on the edge.**
+**We focus on making it easy to land AI on the edge.**

 # CI Status

-## Official
+## Official Builds

 `RT-AK` Tools Support PC OS: